Variational Inference for Sparse Gaussian Process Modulated Hawkes Process: Introduction

-\paragraph{Related Work.} In the case in which the optimal triggering kernel for a particular application is unknown, a typical solution is to express it using a non-parametric form such as in the work of \citet{lewis2011nonparametric,zhou2013learning,bacry2014second,eichler2017graphical}.
-These are all frequentist methods which do not quantify the uncertainty of learned triggering kernels.
-The Bayesian inference for Hawkes processes has also been studied including \citep{rasmussen2013bayesian,linderman2015scalable} which require either constructing a parametric triggering kernels or discretizing the input domain to scale with the data size.
-The latter approach leads to poor scaling with the dimension of the domain. \citet{donnet2018nonparametric} overcome these shortcomings by proposing a continuous non-parametric Bayesian Hawkes process, however they resort to an unscalable Markov chain Monte Carlo (MCMC) estimator to the posterior distribution.
-More recently, a solution based on Gibbs sampling~\citep{zhang2018efficient} obtains linear time complexity by exploiting the Hawkes processes' branching structure and the stationarity of the triggering kernel, but this approach may suffer from slow convergence.
+\textbf{Prior Bayesian solutions.} The Bayesian inference for the HP has also been studied, including the work of \citet{rasmussen2013bayesian}; \citet{linderman2014discovering}; \citet{linderman2015scalable}.
+These work require either constructing a parametric triggering kernel \citep{rasmussen2013bayesian,linderman2014discovering} or discretizing the input domain to scale with the data size \citep{linderman2015scalable}.
+The shortcoming of discretization is just mentioned and to overcome it, \citet{donnet2018nonparametric} propose a continuous non-parametric Bayesian HP and resort to an unscalable Markov chain Monte Carlo (MCMC) estimator to the posterior distribution.
+A more recent solution based on Gibbs sampling~\citep{zhang2018efficient} obtains linear time complexity per iteration by exploiting the HP's branching structure and the stationarity of the triggering kernel similar to the work of \citet{halpin2012algorithm}.
+This approach considers only high-probability triggering relationships in computations for acceleration.
+However, those relationships are updated in each iteration, which is less efficient than our pre-computing them.
+Besides, our variational inference schema enjoys faster convergence than that of the Gibbs sampling based method.